 Never blindly follow Google Maps onto an unsealed road while towing a caravan.
 Always cross-reference with Hema’s road condition data first.
 Google Maps has sent caravanners down 4WD tracks, flooded roads, and dead ends.
 Trust it on bitumen; verify it off bitumen.

-Using All Three Together: The Daily Workflow
+Using All Four Together: The Daily Workflow

 Morning before driving (2 to 3 minutes): Enter tomorrow’s destination into Google Maps for the time estimate.
 If any part of the route is unsealed, switch to Hema for that section.
 Check road conditions on Hema if you’re in an area affected by recent weather.